Benihana Ginger Salad Dressing

 - 1/4 teaspoon ground black pepper

-Tidbits Be sure to mince the onion, celery, ginger, and garlic before blending, This will give your dressing the proper consistency.
+Tidbits: Be sure to mince the onion, celery, ginger, and garlic before blending to give your dressing the proper consistency.

 Makes 1 3/4 cups.